Find Affordable College Courses

 Bronx, NY

-Fordham University did quite well in this year’s ranking of the most popular places for taxation students to get a master’s degree.
-It came in at #7 on the list.
-Located in the large city of Bronx, Fordham U is a private not-for-profit college with a large student population.
+Fordham University came in at #7 in this year’s edition of the Most Popular Taxation Master’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the city of Bronx, Fordham U is a private not-for-profit school with a large student population.

 Of the 16 students majoring in taxation at Fordham U, 44% are male and 56% are female.